misaw-kun/express-jwt-api/README.md

-# MERN RTK Starter
+# Express JWT API

-A template to setup a full-fledged MERN(MongoDB, Express, React) project with opinionated structure.
+A template to setup a full-fledged MongoDB, Express and JWT API with opinionated structure.

 W.I.P ⚠️